Charles Townshend (British Army officer): Imperial soldier

-I have the greatest admiration of the Sirdar as an organiser, the first of his day, at any rate as regards Egypt.
-He has repainted the map from Halfa to Khartoum, and has thrown open wide the gate to the mysteries of Central Africa and the Lakes. … With all this, I do not think he is the man to lead an army in the field; he is not a leader of men, like Sir Redvers Buller, for instance.

 At the Battle of Omdurman, Townshend wrote:

 The masses of the enemy began rushing and cheering, the Emirs leading them with flags just as one sees with the Pathans on the North-West Frontier of India.
 I now began to think that it would not do to wait until this mass got much closer, so I sang out for sights to be put at 600 yards, and then opened with heavy independent fire, and in a short while our line was all smoke and a ceaseless rattle of Martini rifles.
 The enemy came on till they reached 400 yards, and they seemed to enter a rain of bullets.
 Struck by a leaden tempest, they bundled over in heaps, and soon they stood huddled over in groups under the retaining power of the Martini Henry.
 I saw a brave man leading them with a large flag (I have his flag), I have never seen a braver.
 Alone he came on and on, until about 150 yards from us, and then he and his flag fell like a piece of crumpled white paper on the ground, and lay motionless.